cloudmesh/cloudmesh-manual/docs/_sources/installation/os/windows/windows-install.rst.txt

 =======
 .. warning::

-          Before you install make sure that you have an up to date version of python installed.
+   Before you install make sure that you have an up-to-date version of Python installed.
 We recommend you use 3.8.2 or newer.
 Python can be downloaded and installed from https://www.python.org/downloads/.
-On
-          Windows you may also need to install the C++ commandline build tools as some cryptographic libraries need to be recompiled in 3.8.2 or newer.
+On Windows you may also need to install the C++ command line build tools as some cryptographic libraries need to be recompiled in 3.8.2 or newer.
 The installation of cls is optional and only needed for encryption.

 Prerequisites for Windows
 -------------------------

-First check if any of these commands are not installed.
+First, check if any of these commands are not installed.
 If they are not, please install them first.
 To check if they are available use the `where` command to check  the following commands must return a valid path::